katie-plese/MECH-105/False Position/README.md

 # False Position
-MATLAB function to convert a square matrix into an upper triangular matrix and a lower triangular matrix, such that A = L*U.
+MATLAB function to estimate the root of a function using the False Position Method.

 `function [root, fx, ea, iter] = falsePosition (func, xl, xu, es, maxit, varargin)`